liampshaw/rmsFinder/README.md

 ncbi-acc-download NZ_LR025099
 ```

-The benefit of a genbank file is that it includes information on the position of the proteins, which is used
+The benefit of a genbank file is that it includes information on the relative positions of the proteins in the genome.
+If you don't have any positional information, `rmsFinder` won't predict the presence of a RMS.

+You can still provide a fasta

 ### Thresholds

-The usual mode for rmsFinder is to search for MTases and/or REases at the same time (```--mode MT,RE```) and then attempt to predict the presence of Type II RMS (i.e. a MTase and REase with matching specificity, close in the genome).
+The usual mode for `rmsFinder` is to search for MTases and/or REases at the same time (```--mode MT,RE```) and then attempt to predict the presence of Type II RMS i.e. a MTase and REase with matching specificity, close in the genome.
 Results for MTases and REases will be stored even if no Type II RMS are found.

 There are two sets of thresholds.
 First, the thresholds required to identify a protein as a putative MTase or REase.
 These are an e-value of 0.001 and a lateral coverage of >50%.